 But putting the question of urgency aside, there are far too many things I should care about for me to care about all of them.
 So I have to prioritize.
 And this is where a little live and let live wouldn’t go amiss.
 You care about anthropogenic climate change and I’ll care about Guantanamo Bay.
 Deal?

 Of course when I say “care about” I don’t mean “take care of”.
 Neither of us is in any position to take care of what we care about.
-We’re just going to care about it, not unlike the medieval theologian who takes God to be sustaining the world by holding it in His consciousness.
+We’re just going to care about it, not unlike, according to the medieval theologian, God is sustaining the world by holding it in His consciousness.
 Well, thank you, God, for that.
 And thank you, Tom and Dick and Harry – not their real names – and all the rest of you.
 Thanks for caring.
 And at your rallies – not to mention the save-the-world conferences you fly to in places like San Francisco but never Cleveland – thanks for showing up.
 And I’d like to stay and chat about anthropogenic climate change.
 Really I would.
 But you’ll forgive me, I hope, if I have to run.
 I think I have to pee.

 A friend of ours, when asked rhetorically whether anthropogenic climate change should be for those whose lungs are filling up with salt water the most urgent problem facing their world, she answered, “Yes, even for them!”
 To be fair, she said this in the heat of debate.
 But there are people who actually believe this shite.
 It’s global warming, they say, that’s driving these desperate people into those dinghies.
 Not, apparently, tyranny, nor civil war, nor the absence of the fossil fuels required to manufacture and run a modern agricultural infrastructure.
 It’s anthropocentric climate change, without which all of Africa, the Middle East, and south Asia would be as until recently it was, the Garden of Eden God intended.